KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-actions/index.md

 <details>
 <summary>Click here to see how to check the available icons on your system</summary>
 <br>
-Cuttlefish is a KDE application that lets you view all the icons that you can use for your application.
+Icon Explorer is a KDE application that lets you view all the icons that you can use for your application.
 It offers a number of useful features such as previews of their appearance across different installed themes, previews at different sizes, and more.
 You might find it a useful tool when deciding on which icons to use in your application.<br><br>

 Many of KDE's icons follow the FreeDesktop Icon Naming specification.
 Therefore, you might also find it useful to consult The FreeDesktop project's website, [which lists all cross-desktop compatible icon names](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).